Budget Amendment System

 Challenge

-Current access to the Budget Amendment System requires a specially configured PC with "fat client" software thereby limiting workplace options and requiring significant administrative and resource commitment.
-Arcane formatting features, lack of analytical tools, and overly prescriptive data entry rules combine to make for a less than optimal end user experience.
-While excellent "in its day", today's computing paradigms mandate a move away from the current application to a Web-based and computationally robust solution.
+Access to the legacy Budget Amendment System required a specially configured PC with "fat client" software thereby limiting workplace options and requiring significant administrative and resource commitment.
+Arcane formatting features, lack of analytical tools, and overly prescriptive data entry rules combined to make for a less than optimal end user experience.
+While excellent "in its day", today's computing paradigms mandated a move away from the current application to a web-based and computationally robust solution.

 Solution

-Building on our recent past successes, DLAS will deploy a Web-based solution using the latest application programming techniques and proven end user collaboration methodologies.
-Tighter integration with the Budget Bill development and enrolling processes has the potential to automate previously hand entered updates and modifications.
-Progressive internet presentation will make the amendment process more transparent and easier to understand.
+Building on our recent past successes, DLAS deployed a web-based solution using the latest application programming techniques and proven end user collaboration methodologies.
+Tighter integration with the Budget Bill development and enrolling processes has automated previously hand entered updates and modifications.
+Progressive internet presentation has made the amendment process more transparent and easier to understand.